-&lt;sup>3 Represents movements between ECL stages and excludes the impact to the allowance of remeasurement between 12 month and lifetime ECLs and changes in risk.
+Reflects the decrease in the allowance related to mortgages that were repaid or derecognized during the period.
+Represents movements between ECL stages and excludes the impact to the allowance of remeasurement between 12 month and lifetime ECLs and changes in risk.

-&lt;sup>4 Reflects the increase in allowance related to mortgages newly recognized during the period.
-This includes mortgages that were newly originated, purchased, or re-recognized following a modification of terms.
+4 Reflects the increase in allowance related to mortgages newly recognized during the period.
+This includes mortgages that were newly originated, purchased, or re-recognized following